Delivering Better Health in the Middle East

 Switchboard +971 4 336 7777

-Thursday | from 13:30 to 16:30
+Saturday to Thursday | from 8:00 to 18:00

 American Hospital Dubai

-American Hospital Clinics – Dubai Media City
+American Hospital Clinics – Al Barsha

-The condition can be treated with eye drops, pills, laser beam surgery, traditional surgery, or even a combination of several treatments.
+The condition can be treated with eye drops, pills, laser surgery, traditional surgery, or even a combination of several treatments.
 The therapy depends on the severity of the condition as well as the medical history and patient profile.

 Because a loss of vision caused by glaucoma is completely irreversible, all treatment plans aim to prevent loss of eyesight.
 When detected early, the condition can be managed and treated to prevent blindness.

 The Ophthalmology department team encourages regular examination of eyesight in order to detect any problems at an early stage, and administer treatment plans and remedies as early as possible to increases any patient’s chances of a full recovery.